Chart Color Schemes

 Wetherill Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Wetherill Park has one of the highest cultural diversities in Australia, with 55.5% of its population born overseas and 65.8% speaking a language other than English at home.
-Christianity is the predominant religion in Wetherill Park, accounting for 74.3%, compared to 49.2% across Greater Sydney.
-The top three ancestry groups are 'Other' (39.3%), Australian (9.6%), and Italian (8.2%).
+Wetherill Park has one of the most culturally diverse populations in Australia, with 55.5% of residents born overseas and 65.8% speaking a language other than English at home.
+Christianity is the predominant religion in Wetherill Park, accounting for 74.3% of people, compared to 49.2% across Greater Sydney.
+The top three ancestry groups are Other (39.3%), Australian (9.6%), and Italian (8.2%).

 Frequently Asked Questions - Diversity